Joe-Xuu/nfc-lending-system/README.md

-# NFC Container Lending System Nanoha
+# NFC Container Lending System for Nanoha

 A prototype O2O (Online-to-Offline) lending system using **LINE LIFF** and **FastAPI**.
 Users can borrow reusable containers by scanning a QR code, which triggers a transaction recorded in the backend database.